yaochaorui/Trinity-RFT/examples/agentscope_tool_react/README.md

-# ReAct on GSM8K and MATH Dataset
+# Example for Training ReAct Agent for Tool-Integrated Reasoning on GSM8k/DAPO Dataset

-This example shows how to train ReAct agent on GSM8K and MATH Dataset.
+This example shows how to train a ReAct agent for tool integrated reasoning on GSM8k/DAPO dataset

 For more detailed information, please refer to the [documentation](../../docs/sphinx_doc/source/tutorial/example_react.md).